EU sues Hungary and Poland over LGBTQ discrimination | DW | 15.07.2021

 Hungary passed a law that prohibits young people's access to information about LGBTQ as part of a broader "Anti-Pedophilia Act."

-The law prohibits the "display or promotion" of homosexuality or gender reassignment in educational material or TV shows for people under 18.
+The law bans the "display or promotion" of homosexuality or gender reassignment in educational material or TV shows for people under 18.

 Critics say it conflates pedophilia with homosexuality.